 While finances are often the parents’ responsibility, the college will appreciate that the student is involved.
 It is best to try to make an appointment with the financial aid contact after you have submitted their requested form or sent information in an email.
 Let them know you were excited to be accepted and want to attend, but are concerned about unmet need, too many loans or a smaller merit award than makes it feasible for you to attend (whichever of these scenarios applies).
 Of course, be very polite and patient.
-The parent can be nearby and possibly also speak with the financial aid officer if necessary.
+A parent should be nearby and also speak with the financial aid officer if necessary.

 If the college outlined a process and timeline for responding about the financial aid or merit award, be sure to adhere to those guidelines.
 Good luck!